csharpie/typescript-to-js-example/README.md

-# Typescript to JS Example
+# TypeScript to JS Example

-This goal of this project is have a small working sample of how you can create JS files from Typescript files, for those who are new or unfamiliar with Typescript.
+This goal of this project is have a small working sample of how you can create JS files from TypeScript files, for those who are new or unfamiliar with TypeScript.

 ## Directory Structure